websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/system-properties.md

 # System Properties

+DXP runs in the application server's JVM.
+JVM's accept system properties.
+They can be passed in as arguments to `java` and loaded via properties files.
 Settings that are not specific to DXP are configured using system properties.
 The application server and all of the web applications, including DXP can use them.
 They're different from [Portal Properties](./portal-properties.md), which configure DXP-specific settings.
 Here are some functionalities that system properties configure:

 * File encoding
 * Logging